wbhart/mpir/build.vc10/readme.txt

 Microsoft Visual C++ 2010 Express.

-To build the x64 libraries with VC++ Express you will need to install the Windows 7.1 SDK and Python (2.6 or later).
+To build the x64 libraries with VC++ Express you will need to install the Windows 7.1 SDK and Python 3.1 (or later).
 Once you have these installed, you can run the Python program 'add.express.py' before starting the build process to convert the build filles for use with VC++ Express.
 If necessary, these changes can be removed by running the Python program